 Lieutenant Colonel Moore later admitted that he did not know North Vietnamese and Vietcong troops were so close to LZ X-Ray on the day of the initial air assault.
 But the Communists knew the Americans were coming.
 A number of things tipped off the North Vietnamese and Vietcong to the pending American helicopter assault on LZ X-Ray; one of those was the limited number of usable helicopter landing zones on the east side of the Chu Pong Massif.

 U.S. aerial reconnaissance, done in the hours before the landing at X-Ray, alerted Communist troops that something was about to happen in the area.
 Planes and helicopters in the skies above the LZ signaled to the North Vietnamese and Vietcong that the Americans might soon land troops.
 The deafening sounds of the twenty-minute-long artillery prep fires directed at the environs of X-Ray provided the enemy further proof of an imminent landing.
-And if U.S. aircraft and artillery prep fires were not enough to warn the Communists of the approach of U.S. troops, spotters, standing on the summit of the massif, merely looked out across the expansive lowland between their positions and the U.S. Special Forces camp at Plei Me and saw the assault helicopters making their approach to the landing zone.
+And if U.S. aircraft and artillery prep fires were not enough to warn the Communists of the approach of U.S. troops, North Vietnamese spotters, standing on the summit of the massif, merely looked out across the expansive lowland between their positions and the U.S. Special Forces camp at Plei Me and saw the assault helicopters making their approach to the landing zone.
 In a conversation with Hal Moore over two decades after the battle, Colonel An said, “We were ready, had prepared for you and expected you to come.
 The only question was when.
 The trees and brush limited our view of the helicopters landing but we had an observation post on top of the mountain and they reported to us when you dropped troops and when you moved them.”
-Furthermore, the loud whoop, whoop, whoop of descending UH-1Ds confirmed the American assault on LZ X-Ray.
-First Cav Huey pilot Robert Mason remarked, “How could anyone be taken by surprise by a flight of Hueys?”
+In addition, the loud whoop, whoop, whoop of descending UH-1Ds confirmed the American assault on LZ X-Ray.
+A UH-1 pilot with the 1st Cavalry, Robert Mason, remarked, “How could anyone be taken by surprise by a flight of Hueys?”
 The element of surprise in battle can often make the difference between victory and defeat.
 At LZ X-Ray, the Americans, and their vaunted machines, forfeited that important battlefield advantage.

 For a whole set of reasons, Westmoreland chose to downplay or dismiss the battle’s portents.